CCheukKa/CCheukKa/Journal.md

 ### 18-10-2022
 #### Complex Analysis and Differential Equations midterm
 > This might actually be the easiest exam I have done in my life, and the scary thing is that I might not actually be exaggerating.
 My preferred method of studying tend to be only doing past papers and less about actually reading into the material since I find learning by doing much more effective.
 The thing is that, literally every single question in the entire paper is copied straight from past papers.
 I have literally seen and done and read the solution of every single question before.
 I would genuinely be surprised if I don't get something like ~90% unless I make some stupid blunder (although I do tend to do that a lot).
 Laziest setter ever.

+### 26-10-2022
+#### Biomechanics quiz 2
+> This time it was quite easy, as expected.
+Honestly, it was only the last time that had a weird difficulty to it for some reason.
+I guess dynamics have always been easier than statics.
+The syllabus was mainly rotation stuff but there was actually only a few questions concerning that with most about regular mechanics.
+I'd say I would have high hopes for this one.